 Miriam Calleja is the bilingual author of poetry collections Pomegranate Heart (EDE Books, 2015) and Inside Skin (a two-book series in collaboration with a lith photographer, EDE Books 2016).
 During the pandemic, her long poem ‘Remember’ was recorded and published as a memento of these times.
 It was presented during Versopolis: Festival of Hope online.

 She is from Malta but currently lives in Birmingham, Alabama, where she regularly facilitates creative writing workshops, literary salons, and poetry performances.
-Her poems have appeared in newspapers, magazines and anthologies, locally and internationally: The Sunday Times of Malta, Sentinel Quarterly, 63 channels, Degenerate Literature, The Bleed Typewriter among others.
 She has read at events in Malta, Berlin, UK, Italy, Germany, San Francisco, Alabama, and New York.